GuillaumeFavelier/arKiller/README.md

 You can use the file `example.cfg` as a template.
 The only required properties are the alliance name and the webhook URL.

+* filter

+Can be `guild` or `alliance` to select the nature of the source.

 * alliance

-Name of the input alliance that will be used as a source for events.
+Name of the input alliance that can be used as a source for events.

+* guild

+Name of the input guild that can be used as a source for events.

 * webhook